StellaSFE96/swedcon18-lia-test/TEST.md

 ## c. write a commit message for the following code change (created a new component and imported it into the the navbar component, the component shows up only when a user is logged and shows time left before the current session ends )

-# 10. What is Accessibility on the web why is it important?
+# 10. what is Accessibility on the web why is it important?

 ## a. what are the benefit of building an accessible website